preeth04/Series-Wishlist/README.md

 # Series-Wishlist
-Add a number of series to your wishlist using HTML,CSS and PHP
+Add a number of series to your wishlist using HTML,CSS ,Javascript and PHP